 - Hold your filter up to a light source.
-Replace your filter with a new one if light is not shining through the paper element.
+Replace your filter with a new one if the light is not shining through the paper element or it is damaged.
 If it is, go ahead and reuse it.

 - Install your air filter and reattach the filter housing cover.

 The engine can overheat after it has been running a while causing your Spartan mower to die.
 One of the items that can cause overheating is plugged engine cooling fins.

-The fins need to be kept clean and free of debris so it can efficiently push air around the engine block and cylinder head to keep it cool.
+The fins need to be kept clean and free of debris so they can efficiently push air around the engine block and cylinder head to keep it cool.
 Remove any dirt you find on your cooling fins and replace any broken fins.

 Remove dirt from around your engine block and around your engine shroud.
-Make sure your heat shield is correctly installed to help with the air circulation.
+Make sure your heat shield is correctly installed to help with air circulation.

 It’s important to check the engine oil level in your Spartan zero-turn mower before each use.
 Many mower owners skip this step.
 Checking the engine oil level using the oil dipstick is a fairly quick process.